Step-by-Step GHG Protocol Scope 3 Geospatial Calculation

 return gdf

-Root cause failures at this stage typically stem from mixed CRS assumptions (e.g., NAD83 vs. WGS84) or truncated decimal precision.
-Diagnostic validation should enforce a minimum 5-decimal precision and reject coordinates with zero variance across batch uploads, which indicate static template exports rather than live telemetry.
+Root-cause failures at this stage stem from mixed CRS assumptions or truncated decimal precision.
+Diagnostic validation enforces a minimum 5-decimal precision and rejects batches with zero coordinate variance, which signal static template exports rather than live facility telemetry.

 from pyproj import Transformer